 If it won’t be consumed during that time, consider freezing it for future use.

-- Serve with your favorite protein - it’s phenomenal on Smoked Flank Steak, chicken, Pork Carnitas, lamb or Indian Tikka Spiced Salmon.
+- Serve with your favorite protein – it’s phenomenal on Smoked Sirloin Steak, chicken, Pork Carnitas, or Smoked Leg of Lamb.
 Add a couple tablespoons to elevate any meat dish or serve as a homemade steak sauce.

-- Top vegetables – if you don’t follow a low-carb diet, try this on top of a baked potato or serve with sweet potato or with some Herb Roasted Rutabagas
+- Top vegetables – if you don’t follow a low-carb diet, try this on top of a baked potato, serve with sweet potato or with some Herb Roasted Rutabagas

-- Serve with eggs – add a dollop to an omelet, scrambled or poached eggs or a frittata
+- Serve with eggs – add a dollop to an omelet, scrambled or poached eggs or a Dairy-free Frittata

 - Sauté with shrimp – chimichurri shrimp makes a delicious, quick main course